 - 3/16" Allen Wrench - 1.
-Loosen the two Allen screws in the wheel lock clamp.
+Loosen, but do not remove, the two Allen screws in the wheel lock clamp.
 See Figure 10-13. - 2.
 Adjust the position of the wheel lock clamp on the frame so the wheel stop embeds at least 3/16" into the tire when engaged in the locked position. - 3.
 Securely tighten the two Allen screws that secure the wheel lock clamp to the frame.

-Figure 10-13 Adjusting/Replacing
+Figure 10-13 Adjusting/Replacing the Aluminum Wheel Lock

-- 3/16" Allen Wrench - Loosen the two Allen screws that secure the wheel lock clamp to the frame.
+- 3/16" Allen Wrench - Loosen, but do not remove, the two Allen screws that secure the wheel lock clamp to the frame.
 See Figure 10-13. - 2.
 Slide the wheel lock out of the clamp. - 3.
 Slide the new Aluminum Scissor Lock into the wheel lock clamp, but do not tighten the two Allen screws. - 4.
 Follow the procedure under "Aluminum Scissor Lock Adjusting" on page 10-6 to position and secure the new Aluminum Scissor Lock.